Congratulations on deciding to immigrate to the United States!

 Green cards can be issued to individuals who have physically lived in the United States, either lawfully or unlawfully, since January 1, 1972.
 They must have entered the United States before that date and not have left the United States since arriving.

 Do you have confidential questions about how to begin your green card application?
 With Boundless, you get an experienced, independent immigration attorney who will answer all your legal questions and review your application materials.
-Learn more, or check your eligibility today.
+Learn more today!

 For most green card applications, you’ll need to pass: